AlexanderBurkhart/realtime-modular-object-detection/README.md

     python3 train.py
     ```
 ## Train models with Custom Data Set
-- In order for create_data.py to be used on a custom data set the data set should be layed out as followed:
+- In order for create_data.py to be used on a custom data set, the data set should be layed out as followed:
   - video of file called test.avi inside of the data folder
   - csv file called data.csv inside of the data folder where each line is configured as shown:
     ```vim